Encamina/enmarcha/src/Encamina.Enmarcha.SemanticKernel.Connectors.Memory/README.md

 ## How to use

-First, you need to add the [QdrantOptions](../Encamina.Enmarcha.Data.Qdrant.Abstractions/QdrantOptions.cs) to your project configuration.
+First, if you want use Qdrant memory provider you need to add the [QdrantOptions](../Encamina.Enmarcha.Data.Qdrant.Abstractions/QdrantOptions.cs) to your project configuration.
 You can achieve this by using any [configuration provider](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration).
 The followng code is an example of how the settings would appear using the `appsettings.json` file:

 ```json
 // ...